-SEO guide to optimizing your LinkedIn profile for more connections, better leads - Search Engine Land
+LinkedIn SEO guide: Optimizing your profile for more connections, better leads

 This will take you to a page that shows you all of the results associated with this keyword, including the number of results, whether the results are connections, companies, groups, the location of the results and much more.

-You will notice that the top results are likely connections already in your network – identified by a “1st,” “2nd” or “3rd” degree connection annotation.
-What this means is that you aren’t seeing the TRUE search results, as LinkedIn prioritizes showing people and companies that you have some existing connection with.
+You will notice that the top results are likely connections already in your network – identified by a “1st,” “2nd,” or “3rd” degree connection annotation.

+This means that you aren’t seeing the true search results, as LinkedIn prioritizes showing people and companies you have some existing connection with.

-Our job then is to determine which terms yield the highest volume and best match results, across the board.
+Our job is to determine which terms yield the highest volume and best match results across the board.

-3. Take note of search volume.
+Step 3: Take note of the search volume.

-Before moving on to the next step, make a note of how many results your initial search yields.
+Before moving on to the next step, note how many results your initial search yields.

-You can do this by looking at the original total, or by filtering it by people and companies.
+You can do this by looking at the original total or by filtering it by people and companies.
 Do not add any other filters yet.

-Basically, you want to know how many results are pulled up when users search for that term to find people or companies that offer services like yours.
+Basically, you want to know how many results are pulled when users search for that term to find people or companies that offer services like yours.

-4. See expanded results for first-, second- and third-degree connections.
+Step 4: See expanded results for first-, second- and third-degree connections.

 Once you have recorded the initial “volume,” filter the results by ticking off the connection options.

-This will pull up the profiles of people that you are connected with, as well as those that you are not connected with.
+This will pull up the profiles of people you are connected with and those you are not connected with.

 There’s no good way to see what others see when searching for your target keyword, but this gets you close.

-It will show you what keywords profile within and outside of your network are using, as well as how those profiles rank in LinkedIn for those terms.
+It will show you what keywords profiles within and outside your network are using and how those profiles rank on LinkedIn for those terms.

 This “search volume” will be your guide when it comes to deciding which terms are worth using in your profile.

-5. Analyze the keywords used in the results.
+Step 5: Analyze the keywords used in the results.

-Much like conducting competitor analysis of websites in your niche, you will now want to identify what keywords are being used in the “top ranking” profiles.
+Much like conducting competitor analysis of websites in your niche, you will now want to identify what keywords are used in the “top ranking” profiles.

-(Remember that is not the true search results, as they are skewed based on your degree of connection).
+(Remember though, these search results are skewed based on your degree of connection).

 Note how your keyword is being used in the resulting profiles.